skorfmann/gpt-url-redirect/README.md

 # URL Shortener

 This URL Shortener application is built with the AWS Cloud Development Kit (CDK) in TypeScript.
 It provides a simple RESTful API to create and manage short URLs that redirect to original URLs.
+The [prompts](./prompt.md) which were used to generate this.

 ## Architecture